Ninotchka Rosca: Education and early career

-Rosca received a Bachelor of Arts degree in English (Comparative Literature) at the University of the Philippines, and became a journalist working for various Philippine publications after she graduated.
-She was taking up Asian Studies (Khmer Civilization) for her graduate studies at the time she had to leave the Philippines because of the Marcos Dictatorship.
+Rosca received a Bachelor of Arts degree in English (Comparative Literature) at the University of the Philippines Diliman, and became a journalist working for various Philippine publications after she graduated.
+She was taking up Asian Studies (Khmer Civilization) for her graduate studies at the time she had to leave the Philippines because of the Marcos dictatorship.

-Imprisonment and exile during Martial Law
+Imprisonment and exile during martial law

 Rosca was one of many Philippine journalists who became political prisoners under the dictatorial government of Ferdinand Marcos in the Philippines.
 She was detained for six months, and was interrogated several times before her release.
 On getting out of prison, she took a job with an investment company in Manila while raising funds to help people hide from Marcos' security forces.
 When she received a tip that she was about to be arrested a second time, she sought help from a cultural attache at the U.S. Embassy, who helped Rosca get out of the Philippines by getting her into an international writers program in the United States.

-While in exile, Rosca was designated as one of the 12 Asian-American Women of Hope by the Bread and Roses Cultural Project.
+While in exile, Rosca was designated as one of the 12 "Asian-American Women of Hope" by the Bread and Roses Cultural Project.
 These women were chosen by scholars and community leaders for their courage, compassion, and commitment in helping to shape society.
 They are considered role models for young people of color, who, in the words of Gloria Steinem, "have been denied the knowledge that greatness looks like them.

-In 1986 she returned to the Philippines to report on the final days of Marcos.
+In 1986, she returned to the Philippines to report on the final days of Marcos.